 I found that corporal punishment is common across the globe.
 Three-fourths of parents use some form of it in child raising.

 Here in the U.S., 70% of parents find some sort of physical punishment necessary.
-We aren’t talking abut beating or hitting with objects.
+We aren’t talking about beating or hitting with objects.
 We’re talking spankings.
 The United States is among the high-spanking -rate countries.
 High spanking is also common in African countries.
 The UK, Canada, Japan, Australia, Germany, and Mexico are low spanking countries.
-Australia and Germany transitioned from a high spanking countries to a low spanking countries
+Australia and Germany transitioned from a high spanking countries to low spanking countries

 Hunter-gatherers do not spank their children, (They let their children do things such as hold knives at a young age and encourage them to be helpful by cutting up vegetables and learn from their experience should they cut themselves.)
 Rates of spanking and physical discipline vary among cultures.

 - First of all, frequently spanked children are more aggressive.
 It isn’t known if they are aggressive if they are spanked more or spanked more because of their aggressive nature.